-In conclusion, we develop an alternative approach for the research of averaging of SDEs and singular perturbations of fully nonlinear parabolic PDEs without periodic structures.
-In particular, we extend the the one of \cite{Kh} to a class of fully nonlinear PDEs through $G$-stochastic analysis methods.
-For a closest related research, we refer the reader to \cite{A1} and and the references therein.
-In \cite{A1}, Alvarez and Bardi \cite{A1} used the so-called perturbed test function method to study more general fully nonlinear PDEs with periodic coefficients.
+In conclusion, we develop an alternative method for the research of averaging of SDEs and singular perturbations of fully nonlinear parabolic PDEs without periodic structures.
+In particular, we extend the one of \cite{Kh} to a class of fully nonlinear PDEs through $G$-stochastic analysis methods.
+For a closest related research, we refer the reader to \cite{A1} and the references therein.
+In \cite{A1}, Alvarez and Bardi used the so-called perturbed test function method to study more general fully nonlinear PDEs with periodic coefficients.

 The paper is organized as follows.
 In section 2, we introduce the $G$-SDEs with slow and fast time-scales.
 Then, we state the main results in section 3.
-The section 4 is devoted to the proofs of two main theorems.
+Section 4 is devoted to the proofs of two main theorems.
 In section 5, we give an extended case.